 So, what do you do if your teen has not only left religion behind but is also engaging in rebellious, risky behavior like drugs, alcohol, unsafe sex, or illegal activities?

 First, it’s important to mention that any teen who is struggling with mental health problems (like depression or anxiety), behavioral issues, or substance abuse needs to enter a mental health or dual diagnosis treatment facility.
-Depending on the severity of the adolescent’s issues, he or she may need a 24/7 residential treatment center, a partial hospitalization program, or intensive outpatient program (RTC, PHP, or IOP, respectively).
+Depending on the severity of the adolescent’s issues, he or she may need a 24/7 residential treatment center (RTC), a partial hospitalization program, or an intensive outpatient program.
 If the teen is engaging in suicidal ideation, inpatient hospitalization or an RTC is essential.

 Walking the Middle Path

 At the treatment center, the work can begin.
 Most mental health treatment centers for adolescents will employ individual and family therapy.
-Matt Metcalf, MSW, LCSW, program director at Evolve Santa Barbara PHP/IOP, says one thing he does when parents of a struggling teen come to him in family therapy is ask them to explore and identify their values.
+One thing to do when parents of a struggling teen come to him in family therapy is to ask them to explore and identify their values.

 - A peaceful home